Sandrro/genbuilder_3d_test/README.md

 SD 1.5 (pruned EMA-only weights from `sd-legacy/stable-diffusion-v1-5`) + ControlNet pipeline; models are downloaded automatically to the repository on first use via `genbuilder.model_downloader`.

+To run texture synthesis through a remote ComfyUI instance instead of the built-in diffusers pipeline, set `GenParams(use_comfyui=True, comfyui_base_url="http://127.0.0.1:8188")`.
+Optional fields let you provide custom checkpoint and ControlNet names if they differ from the defaults.

 ## Notes
 - The pipeline validates polygons, reprojects to a metric CRS, extrudes meshes, assigns UVs, and synthesizes placeholder textures unless diffusion is available.
 - Unit tests cover UV mapping continuity and mask generation.